HiteshChandra001/prospecta_hitesh/README.md

 ### i.
 First I thought about data structure, where I can store calculated data (hashmap), after then methods to calculate (extract value and cell address from input ) the result   <br>
 ### ii. type of errors wrong input as invalid cell and invalid value  <br>
-### ii. user can break the code my giving the wrong cell address whose value is not calculated and by giving the wrong number value.  <br>
+### ii. user can break the code my giving the wrong cell address whose value is not calculated and by giving the wrong number value.  <be>
+### limitation : only working with + operator for now.